Henry Conyngham (soldier)

 Major General Henry Conyngham of Slane Castle (before 1681–1706) was an Irish soldier and politician.

-He was a Member of Parliament in the Parliament of Ireland for Killybegs in 1692-93 and for Donegal County in 1695-99 and 1703-06.
+He was a Member of Parliament in the Parliament of Ireland for Killybegs in 1692–93 and for County Donegal in 1695–99 and 1703–06.

 Conyngham served during the reign of James II as a captain in Mountjoy's Regiment.
 He was promoted lieutenant-colonel of Robert Echlin's (formerly Sir Albert Conyngham's) Regiment of Dragoons on 31 December 1691 and appointed colonel of a newly raised regiment of dragoons on 1 February 1693.
 He was promoted to brigadier-general on 1 January 1703 and major-general on 3 April 1705.
 He served in Portugal and Spain during the War of the Spanish Succession, where he was Governor of Lerida and Lieutenant-General of the King of Spain's army.
 He was killed fighting the French at the Battle of St Estevan in January 1706.